robert-dzikowski/api-smoke-test/README.md

 Install Python 3.7.

 To install packages globally (for all users),

-Run 'pip install -r requirements.txt' in project root directory.
+run 'pip install -r requirements.txt' in project root directory.

 # Run
 If your API needs authorization fill config.py with appropriate values.